FindMySchool LogoFindMySchool

 With an 11 to 16 age range, the post-16 question is central.
 The academy publishes guidance on 16 plus routes that covers both academic and vocational pathways, reflecting the local reality that many students will consider further education colleges, sixth form colleges, apprenticeships, or training routes rather than a single default option.

-What is not published in the supplied performance dataset is destination percentages for leavers, so families should treat post-16 planning as something to explore directly: which providers are most commonly chosen, how the school supports applications, and what sustained guidance looks like from Year 9 options onwards.
+What is not published in the supplied performance results is destination percentages for leavers, so families should treat post-16 planning as something to explore directly: which providers are most commonly chosen, how the school supports applications, and what sustained guidance looks like from Year 9 options onwards.
 The presence of careers activity in school life is supported by the inspection narrative, which references regular “super learning days” focused on careers education.

 University Academy Long Sutton is a state-funded, non-selective secondary and applications for Year 7 are coordinated through Lincolnshire County Council.
 The academy’s published admissions guidance sets out a clear annual rhythm: apply before the end of October, with offers issued in March.